2007-08: Joel Edmundson was chosen in the sixth round, 121st overall, of the 2008 WHL Bantam Draft by the Moose Jaw Warriors.

 2011-12: Edmundson provided both toughness and supplementary scoring for Moose Jaw in his second season of junior hockey.
 The Warriors finished first in the WHL’s East Division yet had six players with 80 or more penalty minutes.
 Edmundson was plus-13 with 4 goals and 19 assists in 56 games and his 91 penalty minutes were fourth-most on the team.
 Moose Jaw reached the playoff semifinals and Edmundson was plus-2 with 3 goals and 2 assists and had 12 penalty minutes in 14 playoff games.

-Edmundson has good size, but will have to improve foot his speed.
+Edmundson has good size, but will have to improve his foot speed.
 Goaltenders will love him, as he is capable of physically clearing the area in front of his own goal.
-The tough defender can deliver devastating body checks but still needs to improve his angling, reverse pivoting and gap control.
+He is a tough defender that can deliver devastating body checks but still needs to improve his angling, reverse pivoting and gap control.
 He's starting to show some offensive upside to his game, makes a good first pass up the ice and possesses a hard, heavy shot from the point.
-The big blueliner could grow into a potential top-four defenseman at the NHL level.